-Each candidate will be required to submit an aggregated financial offer ("aggregated financial offer" is the total sum of all financial claims of the candidate for accomplishment of the task), which includes proposed consultancy fee including local transport /communication.
+Each candidate will be required to submit an aggregated financial offer ("aggregated financial offer" is the total sum of all financial claims of the candidate for accomplishment of the task), which includes proposed consultancy fee, travel costs, visa costs (if required), per diem (for accommodation, meals and local transport / communication).
+In general, UNDP shall not accept travel costs exceeding those of an economy class ticket.
+The consultant will be provided with the necessary administrative and logistical support to enable them deliver on the expected outputs.